A chart of the best shoulder season destinations

 But the secret to living what feels like a longer, fuller life actually lies in creating more memorable experiences — trading in some of the day-in-day-out sameness for real, exciting, experiences.

-On Friday I told you what to do with your Saturdays.
+Here’s some of my past advice on what to do with your Saturdays.